This article has been updated for 2017.

 The most obvious benefit associated with auctions is the significant potential reduction in price, with properties selling for up to 30 per cent less than those sold in the usual way.

 Part of the reason for this is that many of the properties sold at auction have been repossessed by a mortgage lender, require significant renovation, and/or are difficult to value because they’re unusual.

 Many buyers are also attracted by the potential for making a purchase without having to deal with an estate agent.
-While agencies can provide a valuable service for both buyers and sellers, many professional landlords prefer not to deal with them – either for reasons of cost or simply in order to make the process as quick and as simple as possible.
+While agents can provide a valuable service for both buyers and sellers, many professional landlords prefer not to deal with them – either for reasons of cost or simply in order to make the process as quick and as simple as possible.

 The first and most important of these is that auctions tend to encourage people to rush into decisions that they would not otherwise take.
 It is remarkably common for people to buy properties at auction without even having seen them.
 For most people this should be a huge no-no; instead you should ensure that you commission surveyors’ inspections and valuations as you would with any other purchase.

-Top tips for auction success
+Top tips for property auction success

-5. Stay calm
+5. Stay calm on the day

-Finally, remember that the auction can be an exciting, stressful environment – and it is one that is specifically designed to make people spend as much money as possible.
+Finally, remember that the auction can be an exciting, stressful environment, and it is one that is specifically designed to make people spend as much money as possible.
 Make sure that you set yourself an upper limit, and that you stick to it.
 It is often best to be accompanied by a trusted person with no financial interest in the deal, who will be able to help you keep calm.